milen855/alx-system_engineering-devops/0x02-shell_redirections/README.md

 "Create a script that removes all letters c and C from input"
 #!/bin/bash
 "Write a script that reverse its input"
+#!/bin/bash
+"Write a script that displays all users and their home directories, sorted by users"